crnlc/PlayHide/README.md

 ## Deinstalling PlayHide
 1. Open up your PlayHide directory
-2. Navigate to driver and your corresponding Windows version
+2. Navigate to /driver and your corresponding Windows version
 3. Run _Uninstall_Adapter.cmd_ as administrator
+    - If you blocked SMB, go to /tools and run Unblock_SMB.cmd as admin.
 4. Delete everything else

 ## Having Issues?